 The message in this episode is one of the reasons for me starting this Podcast in the first place.
 I want it to be one more source you can turn to every month to leave feeling optimistic, inspired, motivated, and so on.
 When you finish listening, I want you to feel excited and pumped up to go after the things you want in life.

 Like from the story, once Tom started to inspect the products he was trading for, he could make better trades and fill his store with great things to trade with.
 It’s the same for your mind and your life.
 Inspect the things you let into your head and your World, and you’ll start choosing better things to bring into your life.

-That’s all for this episode of The Roaming Scholar Podcast, and I hope you enjoyed.
+That’s all for this episode of The Roaming Scholar Podcast, and I hope you enjoyed it.
 Check out the blog post for more suggestions and to get the downloadable worksheet.
 For more information about the services I offer, including coaching, please visit my website at www.theroamingscholar.com.
 Also, if you enjoyed (and if you’re still listening I can only assume so) please take a moment and share it with your friends and family, or write a review.
 Thank you in advance!

 Stay tuned next month, on November 7th, as we start a 2 part story and delve into the idea of what would happen if everyone could see glimpses of their own future in… “Ripples”